-Declutter Your Home Before the Holidays
+Declutter Your Home Before the Holidays:

-For me, it was relatively easy getting rid of my things and declutter.
+For me, it was relatively easy getting rid of my things.
 I grew up in a house with a whole lotta’ stuff and always promised myself I wouldn’t overindulge in “things”.
 Well, as we all know, that can be easier said than done.
 I don’t have children yet but I hope to within the next 5 years.
 I’m not sure how it happened, but somehow after three years of living in our house my husband and I had acquired a world’s load of “stuff”.
 I suspected after a while it was becoming the root of my anxiety.
 I found an article by the Huffingpost giving 12 Surprising Ways Clutter Is Ruining Your Life and it was quite uncomfortable how accurate almost all the 12 points were!

 We often have around 10-11 family members come into town for Christmas.
 We live in a comfortable 2 bedroom, 2 bathroom home which is more than enough room for Emerson and I. When there you add 10-11 people to that equation, life gets a little harder.
 I want to help you declutter and simplify your world in 6 weeks before the holidays hit in full force.
 It IS doable!
 If you start today (9/17/2018) and take only 6-weeks, you’ll be done three weeks before Thanksgiving.
 If your house is ginormous and filled with things, of course, you can take advantage of those few extra weeks and vice versa.
 Here’s how I decluttered my home.